zostay/RakuWAPI/README.md

 ### 2.0.0 Locating Applications

-This aspect of the specification is deliberately vague and left up to the implementation.
-No requirements are made here.
+The server MUST be able to find applications somehow.

-It is recommended, however, that the server be able to load applications found in P6SGI script files.
+It SHOULD be able to load applications found in P6SGI script files.
 These are Perl 6 code files that end with the definition of a block to be used as the application routine.
 For example:

     use v6;
+    sub app(%env) {
+        Promise.start({
-    sub app(%env) { 200, [ Content-Type => 'text/plain' ], [ 'Hello World!' ] }
+            200, [ Content-Type => 'text/plain' ], [ 'Hello World!' ]

-This specification suggests adopting a file name suffix of .p6w (Perl 6 Web application files) to identify these files when an extension is appropriate.
+        })
+    }

 ### 2.0.1 The Environment